 No matter the meat or fish used, all of these are packed with proteins and are often rich in nutrients and minerals including B vitamins, iron, and zinc.
 Seafood can be instrumental in improving heart health, is anti-inflammatory, rich in omega-3 fatty acids, and contributes “good cholesterol” for added heart benefits.

-Those wondering how to get skinny fast while still enjoying meals like pho might be pleased to know that most herbs and spices included in this soup are very low in calories and abundant in nutrients, while offering massive health and weight loss benefits, as laid out below.
+For those looking to lose weight quickly while still enjoying meals like pho, it’s good to know that the herbs and spices in this soup are very low in calories and rich in nutrients, providing significant health and weight loss benefits, as explained below.

-Cloves might improve liver health, reduces stomach ulcers, offers protection against cancers, rids the body of harmful bacterias, boosts bone health, keeps diabetes in check, and treats oral health issues
+Cloves – might improve liver health, reduces stomach ulcers, offers protection against cancers, rids the body of harmful bacteria, boosts bone health, keeps diabetes in check, and treats oral health issues

 Whether intuitive eating for weight loss or following a stricter diet such as keto, it is always best to be aware of the foods one is consuming and what nutritional benefits (or lack thereof) they hold.